Health insurance in Wisconsin

 Medicaid expansion in Wisconsin

 Wisconsin has not accepted federal funding to expand Medicaid eligibility under the ACA, but Wisconsin Medicaid is available to adults with income up to the poverty level, so there’s no coverage gap in Wisconsin (unlike every other state that hasn’t implemented the ACA’s Medicaid expansion).
-U.S. Census data indicates that Wisconsin’s uninsured rate (5.5 percent in 2018) was by far the lowest of any of the states that had not expanded Medicaid at that point.
+U.S. Census data indicate that Wisconsin’s uninsured rate (5.7% in 2019) was by far the lowest of any of the states that had not expanded Medicaid at that point.

 Wisconsin’s former governor, Scott Walker, took a unique approach to Medicaid in Wisconsin.
-The state’s BadgerCare Medicaid program used to cover people with incomes up to 200 percent of poverty, but with the availability of subsidies in the exchange starting at 100 percent of poverty, Walker cut BadgerCare eligibility down to poverty level.
-So now people with incomes between 100 and 200 percent of poverty instead receive subsidies to purchase plans in the exchange (they qualify for both premium subsidies and cost-sharing subsidies at that income level).
+The state’s BadgerCare Medicaid program used to cover people with incomes up to 200% of poverty, but with the availability of subsidies in the exchange starting at 100% of poverty, Walker cut BadgerCare eligibility down to poverty level.
+So now people with incomes between 100% and 200% of poverty instead receive subsidies to purchase plans in the exchange (they qualify for both premium subsidies and cost-sharing subsidies at that income level).

-But because Wisconsin has not expanded Medicaid eligibility to 138 percent of the poverty level, the state does not receive the enhanced federal funding that the ACA provides for Medicaid expansion (in Medicaid expansion states, the federal government pays 90 percent of the cost of covering the Medicaid expansion population).
-So it would be less costly for the state to just expand Medicaid to people with income up to 138 percent of the poverty level, and receive the enhanced federal funding for the adult population from 0-138 percent of the poverty level.
+But because Wisconsin has not expanded Medicaid eligibility to 138% of the poverty level, the state does not receive the enhanced federal funding that the ACA provides for Medicaid expansion (in Medicaid expansion states, the federal government pays 90% of the cost of covering the Medicaid expansion population).
+So it would be less costly for the state to just expand Medicaid to people with income up to 138% of the poverty level, and receive the enhanced federal funding for the adult population from 0-138% of the poverty level.